dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 JRE, Java Runtime Environment, and a JDBC, Java Database Connectivity, driver.
 The JDBC provides the driver interface between the Java SQL, structured query language, statements, and the database.
-As of the release of this version of MyJSQLView the application has been tested with the HSQL, MSAccess, MySQL, Oracle, PostgreSQL, and SQLite databases.
+As of the release of this version of MyJSQLView the application has been tested with the Derby, HSQL, MSAccess, MySQL, Oracle, PostgreSQL, and SQLite databases.
 The application once installed can provide a much quicker access/update to a database than a web based interface frontend and MyJSQLView supports transaction locking.
-If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MSAccess, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, searching, and analyzing data MyJSQLView provides an alternative that is simple and easy to use.
+If your small business, scientific community, government agency, or educational institute wants to quickly access either a Apache Derby, HSQL, MSAccess, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, searching, and analyzing data MyJSQLView provides an alternative that is simple and easy to use.

    Dana M. Proctor
    Project Manager